tomkeuper/Documentation/docs/BedWars2023/developers/events.md

 :::

-BedWars2023 has a lot of different events examples of these events are:
+BedWars2023 has a lot of different events, examples of these events are:
 - **Gameplay events**: EggBridgeBuild, GameEnd, GeneratorDrop
 - **Player events**: PlayerAfk, PlayerBaseEnter, PlayerKill
 - **Server events**: ArenaDisable, ArenaSpectate, SetupSessionStart